 - 2 T butter

-- 5-7 bratwurst, uncooked (regular size, not large deli size)
+- 5-7 bratwurst uncooked (regular size, see note below for large deli size)

 Instructions